KarpenkoNatalia/nd00333-capstone/starter_file/README.md

  flatten_transform=None,
  weights=[0.08333333333333333, 0.08333333333333333, 0.08333333333333333, 0.08333333333333333, 0.08333333333333333, 0.08333333333333333, 0.3333333333333333, 0.16666666666666666]))]

- And the following snap show all the ensemble algorithms:
+ And the following snap shows all the ensemble algorithms:

  ![](images/ensemble.PNG)